NZ's bold new climate bill: four big ways it matters

 One option was achieving net zero carbon dioxide by 2050 - focusing on CO2 but not other gases like methane or nitrous oxide, which predominantly come from agriculture.

-Another was slashing CO2 to net zero by 2050, but "stablising" emissions of short-lived gases, including methane, which decayed relatively rapidly in the atmosphere and lasted for decades rather than centuries.
+Another was slashing CO2 to net zero by 2050, but "stabilising" emissions of short-lived gases, including methane, which decayed relatively rapidly in the atmosphere and lasted for decades rather than centuries.

 This meant global temperatures can be stabilised without necessarily reducing emissions of these gases to zero.